tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/ratings.rst

 .. image:: ratings/ratings_on_tickets.png
    :align: center
    :alt: Overview of the settings page of a helpdesk team emphasizing the rating on ticket feature
-         in Odoo Helpdesk
+         in CoquiAPPs Helpdesk

 To edit the email template and the stage(s) set as the closing ones, go to the Kanban view of your helpdesk team and click on *Settings*, then on *Edit Stage*.

 .. image:: ratings/edit_stage.png
    :align: center
-   :alt: Overview of a helpdesk team kanban view emphasizing the menu edit stage in Odoo Helpdesk
+   :alt: Overview of a helpdesk team kanban view emphasizing the menu edit stage in CoquiAPPs Helpdesk

 Now, once a ticket reaches the stage(s) designated as the *Closing Stage*, an email is sent to the customer.

 .. image:: ratings/email_customer_feedback.png
    :align: center
-   :alt: View of a standard helpdesk customer review email template for Odoo Helpdesk
+   :alt: View of a standard helpdesk customer review email template for CoquiAPPs Helpdesk

 Ratings can be seen on the chatter of each ticket, under the *See Customer Satisfaction* link on the main dashboard, and through *Reporting*.